What is employee net promoter score (eNPS)?

 The eNPS consists of the following question:

-On a scale of zero to ten, how likely is it that you would recommend this company as a place to work?
+On a scale of zero to ten, how likely is it that you would recommend working for our company?

 After employees rate their company, HR divides them into: